radius-project/docs/docs/content/guides/author-apps/networking/howto-gateways/index.md

 - [Radius Bicep VSCode extension]({{< ref "installation#step-2-install-the-radius-bicep-vs-code-extension" >}})
 - [Radius environment]({{< ref "installation#step-3-initialize-the-radius-control-plane-and-the-radius-environment" >}})

-## Step 1: Define a container
+## Step 1: View the container

-Begin by defining the service you wish to expose to the internet in a new file named `app.bicep`.
+Begin by defining the service you wish to expose to the internet.
+Open `app.bicep` in you current working directory.
 This example uses the Radius demo container:

 {{< rad file="snippets/app.bicep" embed=true marker="//FRONTEND" >}}